Damir Džumhur

 Damir Džumhur (/bs/ JOOM-hoor; born 20 May 1992) is a Bosnian professional tennis player.
 His career-best singles ATP ranking of World No. 23, achieved on 2 July 2018, makes him the highest-ranked tennis player from Bosnia and Herzegovina.
 He is currently Bosnia and Herzegovina's No. 1 player.

 By winning the 2017 St. Petersburg Open singles tournament, Džumhur became the first player competing under the Bosnia and Herzegovina flag to claim an ATP Tour title.
 He added also a triumph at the 2017 Kremlin Cup and became the first player in tennis history to win both events played on Russian soil in the same season.
 Džumhur is also the first male player to represent Bosnia and Herzegovina in the main draw of any Grand Slam.

 He is a member of the Bosnia and Herzegovina Davis Cup team, and he competed at the 2016 Summer Olympics, being selected as the first male tennis player from his country to do so.

-As a junior, he was ranked world No. 3 and he was a bronze medalist at the 2010 Youth Olympic Games.
+As a junior, he was ranked world No. 3 and he was a bronze medallist at the 2010 Youth Olympic Games.

 Early and personal life

 Džumhur was born on 20 May 1992 in Sarajevo as a first child to Nerfid and Žaneta Džumhur.
 His birth in a maternity hospital located near the Zetra Olympic Hall came shortly after the outbreak of the Bosnian War.
-The arena was destroyed at the time, but it was the same place where Damir would start practicing tennis.
+The arena was destroyed at the time, but it was the same place where Damir would start practising tennis.

-As a child, Džumhur practiced skiing and football in addition to tennis.
+As a child, Džumhur practised skiing and football in addition to tennis.
 Growing up, he admired Patrick Rafter and Roger Federer, and he is also a keen football fan and supports the Bosnian team FK Željezničar.

 As a teenager, Džumhur acted in movies.
 When he was 14, he was a background actor in the Golden Bear awarded film Grbavica by Jasmila Žbanić.
 He also got his first significant role in the German film Snipers Valley (2007) by Rudolf Schweiger, where he played the role of the sharpshooter Duncan.

 In addition to his native Bosnian, Džumhur speaks English.
 He studied political science at the Faculty of Political Sciences at the University of Sarajevo.

 Džumhur was in a relationship with Croatian model and former Big Brother contestant Barbara Šegetin, with whom he has a son named Luka.